The dollar sign is the shell prompt, showing the user where to type. It's

 24,"98","20171101","routine"

-We can print the entire file’s contents using the cat command.
+We can print the entire contents of the file using the cat command.
 However, you should take care when using this command, as printing a large file can cause a crash.
 The legend.csv file is small, and we can use cat to concatenate and print its contents:

 $ cat data/legend.csv